 Fibre to the Cabinet (FTTC) does exactly what it states on the tin.
 Put simply, FTTC broadband uses a fibre optic connection that runs from your provider to your roadside cabinets.
 The cabinet then connects to your home or business through a copper wire.

 Unfortunately, broadband speeds with FTTC can be far slower than full fibre connectivity because multiple users share just one connection.
-Strength is also dependant on the distance between the cabinet and your office HQ.
+Strength is also dependent on the distance between the cabinet and your office HQ.

 Fibre to the Premises (FTTP) creates connections via the internet and is the fastest type of fibre on the market.